Flare

 Direct

-- Pre-select valid inputs, per above.
+- Pre-select valid input, per above.

-- Run Flare.
+- Run Command.

 - To adjust result, type values.

-Flare is a Pick command.
+Command is a Pick command.

 Parameters